 The Commonwealth Ombudsman’s office is subject to the requirements of the Freedom of Information Act 1982 (Cth) (“FOI Act (Cth)”).
 Similarly to other Commonwealth agencies, the Commonwealth Ombudsman processes freedom of information requests in accordance with the FOI Act (Cth), and with regard to the confidentiality and privacy provisions in the OA (Cth).
 If a freedom of information request relates to a document originating in another agency, the request is generally transferred to that agency and the person advised accordingly.

-Complaints and reviews of FOI decisions are now handled by the Office of the Australian Information Commissioner.
+Complaints and reviews of freedom of information decisions are handled by the Office of the Australian Information Commissioner (www.oaic.gov.au).
 For further information, see Freedom of information law.

 The Commonwealth Ombudsman has offices in most states and territories.
 The national office is in Canberra.
 A list of all offices and their addresses can be found at www.ombudsman.gov.au.

-This website also has detailed information about what the Commonwealth Ombudsman does (including the specialist defence, postal, overseas students, and private health insurance roles); how to make a complaint (including an online complaints service); how to make a public interest disclosure; details of legislation relating to the Commonwealth Ombudsman; a history of the Commonwealth Ombudsman’s role; and copies of the Commonwealth Ombudsman’s reports and publications, including the Commonwealth Ombudsman’s Service Charter.
+This website also has detailed information about what the Commonwealth Ombudsman does; how to make a complaint (including an online complaints service); how to make a public interest disclosure; details of legislation relating to the Commonwealth Ombudsman; a history of the Commonwealth Ombudsman’s role; and copies of the Commonwealth Ombudsman’s reports and publications, including the Commonwealth Ombudsman’s Service Charter.

 Level 1, 441 St Kilda Road, Melbourne Vic 3004